+Menu Board Sign means a sign (usually comprising a blackboard or casing in which posters or flyers can be displayed) designed to allow the advertising message to be readily changed.

+Seasonal Produce Sign means a sign displayed at the entrance of a site, or intersection of the road to the business site; offering primary produce farm gate sales with seasonal availability.

+Projecting Wall Signs

+means a sign projecting from the wall of a building

+Public Signs

-Public Signs means a sign erected by or on behalf of a government body to post a legal notice identifying public property, conveying public information or directing or regulating pedestrian or vehicular traffic.
-(Exempt - If in accordance with the above) Real Estate Sign <section-header><section-header><section-header><section-header><section-header><text></text></section-header></section-header></section-header></section-header></section-header> means a temporary sign placed upon or adjacent to a building, lot subdivision or parcel of land advertising the lease, rent or sale of the said building, lot or parcel of land and has a maximum display area of 1.5 square metres (residential or rural property) or 3 square metres (commercial or industrial property).
-Roof Signs means a sign erected on or above a roof or a parapet of a building and includes the following types: THE AMBASSADOR Display Centre & Salt Obs Sky Sign means a sign positioned on the top of a building so that when it is viewed from the ground the sign has the sky as a backdrop.
+means a sign erected by or on behalf of a government body to post a legal notice identifying public property, conveying public information or directing or regulating pedestrian or vehicular traffic.

+Real Estate Sign

+means a temporary sign placed upon or adjacent to a building, lot subdivision or parcel of land advertising the lease, rent or sale of the said building, lot or parcel of land and has a maximum display area of 1.5 square metres (residential or rural property) or 3 square metres (commercial or industrial property) .

+Roof Signs

+means a sign erected on or above a roof or a parapet of a building and includes the following types:

+Sky Sign means a sign positioned on the top of a building so that when it is viewed from the ground the sign has the sky as a backdrop.

 Written Roof Sign means a sign that is painted or otherwise affixed to the roof cladding of a building.